Adhesive bandage

-An adhesive bandage, also called a sticking plaster, medical plaster, or simply plaster in British English, is a small medical dressing used for injuries not serious enough to require a full-size bandage.
+An adhesive bandage, also called a sticking plaster, sticky plaster, medical plaster, or simply plaster in British English, is a small medical dressing used for injuries not serious enough to require a full-size bandage.
 They are also known by the genericized trademarks of Band-Aid (as "band-aid" or "band aid" in Australia, Canada, India and the US) or Elastoplast (in the UK).

 Function

 The adhesive bandage protects the wound and scab from friction, bacteria, damage, and dirt.
 Thus, the healing process of the body is less disturbed.
 Some of the dressings have antiseptic properties.
-An additional function is to hold the two cut ends of the skin together to make the healing process faster.
+An additional function is to hold the two cut edges of the skin together to make the healing process faster.

 Design

 An adhesive bandage is a small, flexible sheet of material which is sticky on one side, with a smaller, non-sticky, absorbent pad stuck to the sticky side.
 The pad is placed against the wound, and overlapping edges of the sticky material are smoothed down so they stick to the surrounding skin.
 Adhesive bandages are generally packaged in a sealed, sterile bag, with a backing covering the sticky side; the backing is removed as the bandage is applied.
 They come in a variety of sizes and shapes.